FINRA Arbitration Attorney

 - The broker acted with the intent to defraud the investor or profit at the investor’s expense

 When seeking to recover fraudulent investment losses through FINRA arbitration, it is essential to have an experienced legal team on your side.
-At Zamansky, LLC our FINRA arbitration attorneys have decades of experience helping investors secure compensation in FINRA arbitration nationwide.
+At Zamansky, LLC our FINRA arbitration legal practitioners have decades of experience helping investors secure compensation in FINRA arbitration nationwide.
 During your free initial consultation, we will examine the transactions in your portfolio to determine whether you have a cause of action for excessive trading (or any other form of investment fraud), and if so, we will take legal action on your behalf at no out-of-pocket cost to you.

 6 Key Facts about FINRA Arbitration for Individual Investors

-FINRA arbitration is a legal process that results in a legally-binding decision without the need to go to court.
+FINRA arbitration is a legal process that results in a legally binding decision without the need to go to court.
 FINRA arbitrators are experts in investment fraud, and each year they handle hundreds of cases that result in hundreds of millions of dollars in fines and restitution.

 1. You Have Six Years to File Your Arbitration Claim